What's happened so far on day two?

 - Eighteen-year-old Tunisian swimmer Ahmed Hafnaoui produced a major shock to win gold in the 400m freestyle.

-- US golfer Bryson DeChambeau was ruled out of the Games after testing positive for Covid-19 before arriving in Tokyo.
+- US golfer Bryson DeChambeau and Spaniard Jon Rahm were ruled out of the Games after testing positive for Covid-19.

 Jones beaten in opening fight

-Wales' Jones had entered Tokyo 2020 as one of GB's favourites to bring home a title.
+Wales' Jones had entered Tokyo 2020 as one of GB's favourites to bring home an Olympic title.
 In doing so, she would have become the first British woman to win Olympic gold at three successive Games and the first taekwondo fighter to win triple gold.

 Nicknamed the Headhunter, because she prefers to score points from her opponent's head rather than their body, Jones is the reigning world champion in her division and had entered the Games as number one seed.